Victorurjcds/Accidents/README.md

 - Columns: 86 features

-Note: N_Muertos, N_Graves, N_Leves, N_Victimas and importance level should be deleted for data analysis because they are correlated with output (Gravedad features)
+Note: N_Muertos, N_Graves, N_Leves, N_Victimas and Grado_Gravedad (importance level) should be deleted for data analysis because they are correlated with output (Gravedad features).